-What Are You Reading, and Why?
+What Books Are You Reading?

 Why?
 No one’s paying me to promote their books.
 I’m not trying to get you to read certain author’s books.
 I just love to read, I enjoy learning, and I believe that books, through the power of God’s Spirit, do have power to inspire, change and encourage lives.
 Through the years, books have not only encouraged me; they’ve helped to mentor me and keep me grounded in my faith and Christian walk.
 And as a writer, the things I read always enrich my writing.